CEO and Co-Founder

 -George Bernard Shaw

-Weh Yeoh is a third time founder.
-After co-founding WhyDev, a non profit organisation committed to getting international development right, he founded OIC Cambodia in 2013, and handed over leadership to a local Cambodian team in 2017.
+Weh Yeoh is a four time founder.
+After co-founding WhyDev, a non profit organisation committed to getting international development right, he founded OIC Cambodia in 2013.
 OIC is an initiative that aims to establish speech therapy as a profession in Cambodia.
+He co-founded Happy Kids Clinic, a social enterprise which supports OIC.

 COO and Co-Founder

 “If you get tired learn to rest, not to quit.“

 Francesca Pinzone is passionate about bringing health services to children in rural communities and removing social inequalities.
 She has a MA in International Public Health from the University of Sydney, a Graduate Certificate in Social Impact from the University of NSW, and a Bachelor of Science, Nursing from the University of Technology, Sydney.

 Francesca has over 12 years experience working in non-profit organisations and in international development, having previously worked with Medecins Sans Frontieres in Pakistan, UNICEF in India and CanTeen in Australia, and also currently teaches Creating Social Change: From Innovation to Impact at UNSW Sydney with the Centre for Social Impact.

 CCO and Co-Founder

 “Start with what is right rather than what is acceptable.“

 Ed is an accidental speech pathologist and PhD candidate, and has practiced across rural and remote communities for the last eight years.
 Ed is also a Services for Australian Rural and Remote Allied Health (SARRAH) board member, and sits on the Clinical Council at the Western NSW Primary Health Network.

 In his spare time, you’ll probably find Ed playing cricket, talking cricket, or watching cricket (with his cat, Katich, who is named after his favourite cricketer of course).